Portugal Laurel (Prunus lus. Angustifolia) Trough

 If Portugal laurel (Prunus lus.
 Angustifolia) trough hedging is left untrimmed it will make a very soft looking hedge and can also produce a small white candle like flower in spring.
 These flowers eventually will become black berries which if allowed to fall onto hard surfaces can stain paving or decking.
 To avoid this, it is recommended that you trim the flowers off as they fade.

-Portugal laurel (Prunus lus.
-Angustifolia) trough hedging is happy in most soils and very happy growing on shallow chalk soils where it makes a good substitute for Common Laurel (Prunus lau.
-Rotundifolia).
+Portugal laurel (Prunus lus Angustifolia) trough hedging is happy in most soils and very happy growing on shallow chalk soils where it makes a good substitute for Common Laurel (prunus lusitanica angustifolia hedge).
 It is also a good substitute for Sweet Bay (Laurus nobilis) for which it looks similar as it is a lot more cold resistant.

 If allowed to grow untrimmed it can reach up to 5 metres in height.
 They were first recorded as growing in this country in 1892.